 So far as the demands of the practical operation of the system are concerned informed opinion is that corners should not be cut unnecessarily.
 When the difficulties involved are those of inconvenience they may as well be surmounted if possible, after all they are in the spirit of the process and the majority were no easier when the rite was composed.
 Similarly, rational objections or prejudices regarding timing and other factors should be put aside rather than indulged.
 The use of planetary days and hours is simple enough, and enables the whole process to be 'special' and outside the normal run of experience.
 The use of rare or hard to obtain materials is also something the operator must carefully consider.
-Effort and resources expended are in keeping with the process, this kind of creature does not give anything for nothing.
+Effort and resources expended are in keeping with the process, 'this kind of creature does not give anything for nothing'.
 Perhaps the only place where substitution may be justified is in the slaying and skinning of a goat to make the parchment.
-The Grimoire gives a simpler alternative process for preparing virgin paper; but it is also eminently possible and in accord with magical thinking to go through the motions of preparing this paper as if it were the skin of a goat - obtaining or making the materials needed and performing a symbolic slaying, scraping, coating with salt and weighting with stones for the required time before placing it in a Liming Pot prepared in required time before placing it in a Liming Pot prepared in accordance with the procedures described in the Grimoire.
+The Grimoire gives a simpler alternative process for preparing vitgin paper; but it is also eminently possible and in accord with magical thinking to go through the motions of preparing this paper as if it were the skin of a goat - obtaining or making the materials needed and performing a symbolic slaying, scraping, coating with salt and weighting with stones for the required time before placing it in a Liming Pot prepared in accordance with the procedures described in the Grimoire.
 For the authors of the grimoires the killing of an animal would be an everyday act accompanied by no strong feelings.
-For many modern westerners it would be an extreme experience accompanied by feelings of revulsion and horror unintended by the original text and Among many reasons for approaching the process as wholeheartedly as possible is the cultivation of the mythic sensibility.
-The parchment being such an important part of the whole theoretical and practical conception of Goetic magic there should be as little skimping as possible in its preparation.
-As said earlier, when it therefore inappropriate to the ritual.
+For many modern westerners it would be an extreme experience accompanied by feelings of revulsion and horror unintended by the original text and therefore inappropriate to the ritual.